 Plateau-Induced Departure Employment Gap

 I recently collaborated with a client who worked on long-term consulting environmental impact engagements for government agencies.
 As she was wrapping up a project, she realized that she had hit a plateau and could be doing more of the same work for years if she didn’t leave.
+Given the pace of the consulting work, she was unable to explore new opportunities while working, and she knew that would continue for another year if she were assigned to a new project.
 When her project wrapped up, she left the company without another position lined up.
 Shortly after leaving her paid role, the executive director of the nonprofit for whom she volunteered asked her to step in temporarily as director of operations.
 Over the next few months, as she was looking for her next professional position, she helped the nonprofit improve its processes and revamp its operations, and she also implemented new software—developing new skills she would leverage in her next role.
 What might have been a five-month gap on her resume was accounted for with community engagement, which was supported by a recommendation from the executive director as part of her business school applications.

 Unexpected Layoff

 Another candidate was let go from her job as she was about to submit her MBA applications.
 Because she was planning to use an MBA to make a career change, she had been exploring positions in a new industry and had made connections with leaders in a few companies.
 Within a few weeks, this candidate was able to secure a role as chief of staff to the CEO of a small company in her target industry.
 Although being fired is never a fun experience, her dismissal created an opportunity to become familiar with players in her target industry—through which she could demonstrate her commitment to the career move.
-The know-how this candidate developed in the months leading up to matriculation in business school gave her industry insights that she has drawn on to start her own company in this space during her MBA studies.
+The know-how this candidate developed in the months leading up to matriculation in business school gave her industry insights that she was able to draw on to start her own company in this space during business school.

 Employment Gap to Support Family